hellowhirl/java-basics/README.md

 - neither works best in both situations
 - best is to learn them both well and to use either depending on problem we are trying to solve

+## Classes

+UML: Unified Modeling Language
+  - a simple visual language that we use in order to show classes and their relationships

+`var` keyword is different compared to JavaScript
+  - In Java `var` has a `static` type, so we can't change its type throughout its life in our programs

+Primitives in Java
+  - Numbers, booleans, characters

+Reference Types in Java
+  - everything else

+The most common exceptions in Java is `NullPointerException`
+  - happens when we call a method on an object that doesn't exist